pts/muxzcat/README.txt

 The C and Java implementations are derived from the same codebase (muxzcat.c, itself derived from the sources files in 7z922.tar.bz2).

-muzxcat.java needs Java 1.0.2 (released on 1995-09-16) or any more recent Java, e.g. Java 8.
+muxzcat.java needs Java 1.0.2 (released on 1995-09-16) or any more recent Java, e.g. Java 8.

 If you need a tiny decompressor for .gz, .zip and Flate compressed